Legal Considerations When Setting Up a Business With Others

 Drafting a Partnership Agreement

-• Financial contributions for business setup
+• Financial contributions for setting up the business

 Share Allocation and Agreements